 Building Information Models are widely used in architecture/engineering/construction (AEC) industry, as it supports information management throughout the life-cycle of a building in the form of a product and a process.
 Here discusses the SWOT analysis of strengths and weakness of implementing BIM as well as the opportunities and treats this implementation may bring to the construction industry.

 SWOT is an acronym for strengths, weakness, opportunities and threats and SWOT is a structured method to evaluate these four factors of a project or business venture.
 We can have SWOT analysis for a company a project, a product, an industry, an organization or a person.
 In short, SWOT analyzes the strengths and weakness of a project or a company (capabilities) connecting to the opportunities and treats that creates (competitive environment).
-SWOT analysis of BIM implementation evaluates the pros and corns as strengths and weakness that appear as a result of implementing BIM on a building project.
+SWOT analysis of BIM implementation evaluates the pros and cons as strengths and weakness that appear as a result of implementing BIM on a building project.
 Later it investigates the opportunities and threats that happen as a result of this implementation.

 - BIM gives the 3D designs of a building project, which is an improved feature of this method.